Ornate Pixels: Electronics

 Compound Molecule (Atomic structure of Water)

-What are Substance, Elements, and Compound? - CLICK HERE
+What are substances, Elements, and Compounds? - CLICK HERE

 Silicon: